ryanstwrt/FRIDGe/README.md

 # Development

 As FRIDGe is open source, I encourage anyone who is interested to contribute and add to the code.
+There are multiple phenomena that could be incorporated into FRIDGe to produce a more realistic model.

 # Contact